pdfcrowd/save-as-pdf-addon/README.md

-# Save as PDF
+# Save as PDF for Google Chrome

 Save as PDF is a Google Chrome extension that lets you easily save web pages to pdf.
-It uses Pdfcrowd online [html to pdf](https://pdfcrowd.com) service.
+It uses the Pdfcrowd [html to pdf](https://pdfcrowd.com) online service.

 Install the extension: